andylow-wl/CovidTravelTracker/README.md

 - [Travel Restrictions](https://developers.amadeus.com/self-service/category/covid-19-and-travel-safety/api-doc/travel-restrictions): returns Travel Restrictions
 - [HERE Maps for JavaScript](https://developer.here.com/): displays a map with markers and text bubbles

-You can also view and interact directly with the [hosted app](https://amadeus-covid19-travel-restrictions.azurewebsites.net/).

 ![title](public/demo.gif)

 ## How to run the project locally